How the council works

 Their portfolios are as follows:

-Cllr Bedford: Coastal strategy, strategic planning - conservation/heritage/LDF, county and regional partnerships, transformation programme, development control, port of Boston, regeneration, and media
+Cllr Bedford: Coastal strategy, strategic planning - conservation/heritage/LDF, county and regional partnerships, climate change, transformation programme, development control, Port of Boston, regeneration, and media

 Cllr Brookes: Street cleansing, green waste, refuse and recycling, democratic services, parish councils, performance and improvement

-Cllr Woodliffe: Building control, environmental health, community safety, emergency planning, health and safety, licensing and land charges
+Cllr Woodliffe: Building control, environmental health, community safety, emergency planning, health and wellbeing, health and safety, licensing and land charges

 Audit and governance committee

 Local Authorities are not just service providers; they also regulate certain activities.
-By law regulatory committees are independent from the Cabinet.
+By law, regulatory committees are independent from the Cabinet.
+The Council's regulatory committees are the planning committee and the licensing/regulatory and appeals committee.
+Here is the the committee's annual report for 2013/14.
+Annual Planning Committee Report 2013-14 [1Mb]

 The Boston town area committee (BTAC)